-The Work and Holiday temporary visa is issued for young Australians between 18 and 30 years old (inclusive) who want to spend their vacations in Peru up to one year and work incidentally during the same period.
+The Work & Holiday temporary visa is issued for young Australians between 18 and 30 years old (inclusive) who wants to spend their vacations in Peru up to one year and work incidentally during the same period.

 The visa main objective is to encourage cultural exchange and closer ties between young people from Australia and Peru.
 Both countries have established a Memorandum of Understanding to that effect.

-During 2017 Australians will receive up to 100 Work and Holiday visas.
+During 2019 Australians will receive up to 1500 Work & Holiday visas.
+Young Australians

-who receive a Work and Holiday Visa and enter Peruvian Territory must comply with the respective laws and regulations of the Republic of Peru.
+who receive a Work & Holiday Visa and enter Peruvian territory must comply with the respective laws and regulations of the Republic of Peru.

 Important Note: The attached documents could be in English or in Spanish.
 Only in cases where it is in another language, a translation into Spanish is needed.
 You are requested to send simple and non-original copies.

-- You must be outside Peru when you apply for your Work and Holiday visa.
+- You must be outside Peru when you apply for your Work & Holiday visa.

 - Be between 18 and 30 years old at the date of application.